ssemakov/dotfiles/README.md

 Optional/work-specific tools (mysql, haproxy, nvm) are left commented out in `install.sh` — uncomment them there if needed.

+## tmux workspaces (`review` / `create` / `work`)

+Defined in `zsh/.oh-my-zsh/custom/aliases.zsh`; all run inside tmux.
+Each opens a window: nvim (3/5 wide) | right column with `pair claude` (4/9), `pair codex` (4/9), and a free pane (1/9).
+CLI panes run `pair last <cli> || pair <cli>`, so reopening a branch resumes its previous sessions.
+Requires the `pair` wrapper, built separately (`make install` in `~/workspace/pair`).

+- `review <pr>` — worktree for the PR's head branch, under `<repo>/../worktrees/<branch>`.
+- `create <branch>` — worktree for feature work.
+A new branch starts from freshly fetched `origin/main` with no upstream; an existing worktree gets an ff-only pull when clean.
+- `work` — the same layout in the current directory, on the checked-out branch.
+- `review close` / `create close` — close the current workspace window.
+The worktree is removed when clean and kept when dirty.

+Every `review`/`create` run also prunes worktrees whose PR is merged or closed, skipping dirty trees and worktrees open in a tmux pane.
+Pruning loses no agent
+state: pair keys sessions by worktree path and branch, and the path is deterministic per branch, so recreating the workspace restores them.

 ### After install (manual, machine-specific)

 - `chsh -s $(which zsh)` — if zsh isn't already your login shell